Tips on Keeping Your Children Healthy as Spring and Summer Approaches

 Get On Top of Allergies

 As a parent, your job is to keep your kids as clean and healthy as possible.
 Not only is it important to make sure your child sticks to a regular personal hygiene routine this summer, but it’s also good if you can help them steer clear of possible allergic reactions.
 Allergies are a concern for millions of parents, as with this condition, the immune system becomes hypersensitive to certain substances such as food, plant, or medicine.
 Some of the most common allergies for young kids are nuts, shellfish, milk, and eggs.
 If you know of your child’s allergies, make sure you’re stocked up on their medication and aware of any possible side effects, such as drowsiness.
 The more you know, the more you can help your child feel healthy and safe.
 Also, educate your child on things like poison ivy and bug bites so that they can steer clear of those risks.
 If you think your child is having a minor allergic reaction, you can always get them checked out at a weekend walk-in clinic on Saturday or Sunday.

 Even with all these tips on keeping your child clean and healthy, it’s possible that they will become sick in the next few months.
+Be on the lookout for ear aches, as spring and summer are a popular time of year for ear infections in children.
+Know that our medical professionals are available 7 days a week, including weekends, should you need an urgent care for ear infections or other conditions.
 If your child is under the weather and you want to get them checked out, visit Lanier Urgent Care for walk-in clinic hours in Gainesville, GA.